knightsUCF/CarRacing/Log.md

+# Button Bug Fix - Raycast Target Off

+So we had to turn off "raycast target" for the image not to be part of the button.
+Because when we enlarged the image the borders became invisible and responsive to the button presses.

 # Let's Get Going on a New Day

 Okay, so let's get going on a new day of work.
 We had plans to do in app purchases, but since we will be demoing the game, we should reshift our priorities.